Kylie Jenner Admits She Used Lip Filler

 Kylie Jenner Challenge

 To undergo this procedure, Kylie would have had to have the signed permission of her parents, Kris & Bruce Jenner.
 All plastic surgery procedures in the United States require parental consent when performed on teens younger than 18.
-In NSW, this differs, someone between the ages of 15-18 doesn’t need parental consent, although there is a 3 month cooling-off period, from first consultation to undergoing the procedure, which is applied to those who are under 18.
+In NSW, this differs, someone between the ages of 15-18 doesn’t need parental consent, although there is a 3-month cooling-off period, from the first consultation to undergoing the procedure, which is applied to those who are under 18.

 President of the Australian Society of Plastic Surgeons, Dr Geoffrey Lyons, has stated his objections to the way cosmetic procedures are currently being trivialised, even mentioned the new trend of parents ”Offering injections and fillers as an inducement for children to do well in exams,” Which Dr Lyons says is “completely inappropriate.”

 Of course Jenner’s parents Kris and Bruce Jenner, and sister Kim Kardashian – all of whom have had numerous plastic surgeries and cosmetic enhancements themselves- are encouraging when it comes to teenage cosmetic procedures, but it seems as though they aren’t the only ones.
 According to statistics from the American Society for Aesthetic Plastic Surgery, over 100,000 teenagers under 18 underwent cosmetic procedures last year.